Today we have 5 awesome questions from you about 401k loans, side hustles, student loan interest rates, buying a home and early retirement.

 I also have student debt totaling $42,537.13 I pay my monthly minimum payments automatically.

-I am 39 years old and have only the small amount of money that is in my Betterment account.
+I am 39 years old and have only a small amount of money that is in my Betterment account.
 If I hadn’t started listening to you I might not have a budget, still be in credit card debt and have no savings.
 So its a start but I feel behind the eight ball here.

 I need to make more money, I am an intelligent college educated man living in NYC and make shit money.
 So I want to start a side hustle.